Find answers to the questions we get asked most often about the Medicaid application process.

 3. Present the information in a Medicaid-compliant manner so you get approved.

-Tracking down all documents and presenting them right is where the application becomes overwhelming.
+Tracking down all documents and presenting them correctly is where the application becomes overwhelming.

 • It's difficult + stressful to communicate with hard-to-reach financial institutions and obtain all paperwork before the deadline.